suckib/Python-JS-Fullstack/README.md

 3. created contacts are shown this way:
    ![4th](https://github.com/suckib/Python-JS-Fullstack/assets/54441513/5b643a1d-ebee-4506-96c8-93d7c24cfae7)

-This system also allows to UPDATE and DELETE existing contact To update any contact:
+This system also allows to UPDATE and DELETE existing contact.

+To update any contact:
 1. Click on update of the contact and this form will appear: